Defenses to DUI Charges

 Because of the inefficiencies in our justice system, and the negative consequences that could arise, the need for a well-informed and qualified Hamilton County DUI lawyer to stand at your side is paramount.
 An attorney will be able to make certain the process is completed in a fair and just manner by protecting your rights and providing transparent legal counsel.

 There is simply too much at stake to take even a misdemeanor drunk or drugged driving charge lightly.
 The charges must be met with an aggressive and informed defense strategy that takes all factors of your case into account, so that you can fight to get the charges reduced or even dismissed.

 Our attorneys at Joslyn Law Firm are highly experienced in defending criminal traffic offenses and will use their extensive legal understanding to develop a strong defense.
 We use a proactive approach that assertively seeks out every relevant factor of your case while continually honing your overall defense strategy.

-Joslyn Law Firm is a Columbus based, full-service OVI practice that will handle every step in the process, from analyzing chemical test results to investigating procedure used by law enforcement officers.
+Joslyn Law Firm is a Cincinnati based, full-service OVI practice that will handle every step in the process, from analyzing chemical test results to investigating procedure used by law enforcement officers.
 Their knowledge of Ohio DUI laws and techniques used by the prosecution can also prove an asset in building a solid defense strategy.

 Information on Ohio's DUI Laws and Potential Defenses